Perkins Paste: Popular culture

 Castlereagh Liquid Waste Disposal Depot'.
 The then Member for Ermington implied that the then Member for Blacktown had rearranged information contained in Water Board memoranda: "out with the scissors, out with the Perkins Paste, and out with the truth".

 In 2003, Perkin's Paste was mentioned in a newspaper report concerning the youth creative arts festival 'Noise' in Melbourne.
 The digital revolution was likened to Perkins Paste as a form of creativity (of DIY, cutting and pasting) available to everyone.

 Travel writer Susan Kurosawa recalled, in a 2007 newspaper article, her mother's use of Perkins Paste: I have a photograph of the young Susan, on board the old Arcadia in the late 1950s, en route from Southampton to Sydney, at an equator-crossing ceremony.
 I appear to be wearing a hula skirt and a discouragingly small bra made from two segments of a cut-up egg carton.
 Around my neck is a chain of coloured bath cubes.
 My hair is a mermaid's tangle of toilet-roll twists and I am holding an upside-down broom as a makeshift trident.
 I have a vague memory of the terror I felt when my mother set off to make this costume at an on-board creative arts class.
 What that woman couldn't do with a few rolls of crepe paper, a couple of decommissioned coat-hangers and a pot of Perkins Paste isn't even worth considering.

 A t-shirt showing the Perkins Paste label was previously available from REMO.

-Australian Urban Culture side-note: Eating small amounts of Perkin's Paste was a "rite of passage" in most Australian Primary Schools during the 1970's.
+Australian Urban Culture side-note: Eating small amounts of Perkin's Paste was a "rite of passage" in most Australian Primary Schools during the 1970s.